francescozaniol/autoSelector/README.md

 ##About

 "autoSelector" is a small JS script that returns a collection of auto-selected dom nodes.
-It also auto-attaches a jQuery wrapper.
+It also auto-attaches the jQuery wrapper.

 ##Example